 Designed a FSM for a dynamic insertion sorter and realised an implementation of the same using just basic gates, that is, only concurrent structures.
 This was ported onto an FPGA board and tested with data fed into its RAM.

 Ranjit Kumaresan, Srinivasan Raghuraman, Adam Sealfon.
 Network Oblivious Transfer.
 CRYPTO 2016.
+PDF

 Nishanth Chandran, Bhavana Kanukurthi, Srinivasan Raghuraman.
 Information-Theoretic Local Non-malleable Codes and Their Applications.
 TCC 2016-A. PDF